 3. Ice packs/heating pads

-In regards to the intramuscular progesterone in oil shots, ice packs help numb the area before you inject or to help with the stinging and welts left afterwards from some subcutaneous belly shots.
-But personally, I found the injection to hurt more when I iced before, so I preferred to use heat after.
+In regards to the intramuscular progesterone in oil shots, I found the injection to hurt more if I iced the area before, so I preferred to use heat after.
 I would just wet a wash cloth with hot water and after the injection, let my husband place it on the injection site for a few minutes afterwards.
 Heating pads on your stomach are not recommended for after embryo transfer!